 Since arriving in Andorra here, I’ve continued building businesses with my wife and our team.
 We still have so much to learn, but that’s part of the fun, right?

-Over this whole journey I’ve become highly location independent.
-My income comes from businesses that can be run anywhere with an internet connection.
+Over this whole journey I’ve become highly independent of any one location.
+My income comes from location independent businesses that can be run anywhere with an internet connection.
 I bank in multiple countries and currencies.
 I’m a citizen of one nation and a resident of another.

-There’s no need for us to live in Andorra if we don’t enjoy it, but the irony is, with all of this freedom we rarely leave (at least by my previous standards of another city in every other month).
+There’s no need for us to live in Andorra if we don’t enjoy it, but the irony is, with all of this freedom we rarely leave.
+Visiting new country after new country isn’t as appealing to me anymore.
+But while we love it here, if we needed to, we can pick up our lives and move to another country fairly easily (logistically, anyway).

-I feel this is the unseen, unsexy optionality of location independence.
-It can can mean a new country every week, just as it can mean the ability to choose the one place you spend all of your time.
+I feel this is the unseen, unsexy optionality of a location independent lifestyle.
+It can can mean a new country every week, just as it can mean the ability to choose the one place you want to call home.
 The choice is truly yours.

 Just because kitesurfing in Lisbon is popular with a lot of the posse, doesn’t mean it has to be your choice.